-However, don’t solely rely on the button for testing the beacons as they go out of and into range.
-Actually do some tests at the edge of the detection area.
-Determine how your app behaves as it continually sees the beacon appear and disappear, particularly on Android where, unlike iOS in background, the OS doesn’t impose a period that a beacon has to be out of range before it’s considered seen again.
-On iOS, also test at the edge of detection when the app is in background or not.
+However, it is important not to rely solely on the on/off button when testing how beacons move in and out of range.
+You should also run tests at the edge of the detection area to understand how your app behaves as the beacon repeatedly appears and disappears.
+This is particularly relevant on Android, where, unlike iOS in the background, the operating system does not enforce a minimum period that a beacon must remain out of range before being considered visible again.
+On iOS, it is equally important to test at the edge of detection when the app is running in the background or not running at all, to ensure you capture the differences in behaviour across platforms.

 Another way of hiding beacons is to use a Faraday bag: